isomerpages/moe-khengchengsch/_about-us/School Matters/Parents Gateway.md

 </iframe>

 <span style="font-size:20.0pt;font-family:Arial;color:black"><b>Registering for Parents Gateway</b><br>
-<span style="font-size:16.0pt;font-family:Arial;color:black">You can refer to the info below or click on this LINK
+<span style="font-size:16.0pt;font-family:Arial;color:black">You can refer to the info below or click on this
+/images/Parents%20Gateway/PG-Animated-Gif.gif